Sons of Matthew: Reception

 The movie had cost so much money it needed to be successful in Australia and overseas.
 The film was very popular at the local box office being seen by an estimated 750,000 Australians.

 The movie was cut for overseas release, with narration added and thirty minutes removed, including a scene where Wendy Gibb bathes nude.

 Overseas release

 Initial response in the UK and US was poor, with the film being pulled from a cinema in New York after only a week.

 The New York Times called the film "a dismally disappointing effort, cut along the most crude and conventional lines".

 However, after a slow start the film took off commercially in the UK, helped by a competition with a prize of a trip to Australia, which over half a million people entered.
 Eventually the movie made a small profit.
 Overseas reviews were mixed.

 Ken G. Hall later blamed the difficulties involved in making this film on scaring off Norman Rydge from investing in feature film production, contributing to Hall's failure to make another feature after 1946.

-Several of the cast attempted to forge careers overseas, including Michael Pate, Tommy Burns, and Wendy Gibb.
+Several of the cast attempted to forge careers overseas, including Michael Pate (successfully), John Unicomb, Tommy Burns, and Wendy Gibb.
+Supporting actors John Ewart and Jack Fegan enjoyed long careers in early Australian television and film.